The Cave Singers

-On August 18, 2009, The Cave Singers released their second album, Welcome Joy, featuring guest appearances from Amber and Ashley Webber of the band Lightning Dust.
+On August 18, 2009, The Cave Singers released their second album, Welcome Joy, featuring guest appearances from Amber and Ashley Webber of Lightning Dust, a Canadian band.
 Matador Records gave away a free download of the track "Beach House" to fans.

 The Cave Singers signed to Jagjaguwar on June 15, 2010.
-The label released their third LP, No Witch, on February 22, 2011.
+The label released a third LP, No Witch, on February 22, 2011.